maven-flow/changelog-merge-driver/README.md

 NOTE: To run this merge driver, you need to have Java installed.
 The minimum version is 17.

-- Download or build the merge driver jar
+- [Download](https://github.com/maven-flow/changelog-merge-driver/packages/2134483) the merge driver jar or clone this repository and build it by running `mvn package`.

 - Configure the merge driver in GIT: